-Black-and-White Thinking, an Example
+Black-or-White Thinking, an Example

 From a Reader’s Digest letter of a couple of years ago, under Points to Ponder

 Updated 2023-12-11.
 My current effort on “Improving Your Knowledge” made me realize I should improve this post on the problem of black-or-white thinking.